-We are on the verge of the flying taxi revolution.
-Large eVTOL startups like Lilium and Volocopter design a future of small 2-7 passenger aircraft that will take us safely and quickly to our destination.
+We are on the brink of the flying taxi revolution.
+Big eVTOL startups like Lilium and Volocopter design a future of small 2-7 passenger aircraft that will take us safely and quickly to our destination.

 Then there is an anomalous startup, almost an outsider, which has a completely different vision.
-New York-based Kelekona aims to build a much larger 40-passenger eVTOL for long "suburban" journeys.
+New York-based Kelekona aims to build a much larger, 40-passenger eVTOL for long “extra-urban” trips.

 From city to city

-Kelekona's new eVTOL (with pilot) is an aircraft that carries 40 passengers or 4540kg (10.000 lbs) of cargo.
-The company claims on its website that its concept could cover the 531 km (330 miles) distance between Los Angeles and San Francisco in just one hour.
+Kelekona's new eVTOL (manned) is an aircraft that carries 40 passengers or 4540kg (10.000lbs) of cargo.
+The company claims on its website that its concept will be able to cover the distance of 531 km (330 miles) between Los Angeles and San Francisco in just one hour.

 A flying drop for mass passenger transport

-Kelekona's eVTOL has an unusual drop-shaped cell.
-Rather than having a wide wingspan, it has a large, curved body with flaps on the back, designed to generate lift.
-Basically, the entire body of the plane is a wing.
+Kelekona's eVTOL has an unusual teardrop-shaped airframe.
+Rather than having a large wingspan, it has a wide, curved body with fins at the back, designed to generate lift.
+Essentially, the entire body of the plane is a wing.

 It lifts off the ground like other drones, with 8 turbines: once at altitude, these turbines adapt accordingly for forward flight.